Mister Hyde (Marvel Comics): Reception

 Marc Buxton of Den of Geek ranked Mister Hyde 15th in their "Marvel’s 31 Best Monsters" list and called him a "monstrous force worthy of his classic monster namesake."

 Other versions

 Age of Apocalypse

-In the timeline of the Age of Apocalypse storyline, Mister Hyde (as well as the Cobra) is a near-feral and cannibal "scavenger".
-He is known to prowl graveyards and attack anyone entering his territory.
+An alternate universe version of Mister Hyde appears in Age of Apocalypse.
+This version is a feral, cannibalistic scavenger who is known to prowl graveyards and attack anyone entering his territory.